rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 # Tier 2(a) - File Extraction and Light Processing
+In addition to steps specific to Tier 2, this page contains general steps required to make processed content available for researchers to use.
+If processing at Tier 2b or 3, leave this page at the point indicated below then return here for the final steps, which are identical for Tiers 2, 2b, and 3.

-Tier 2 is divided into two sublevels.
+Tier 2 focuses on making preservation copies of content available for researchers to use and is divided into two sublevels.
 All processing begins with the first, Tier 2(a); this level is sufficient when no usable content remains at the end of the steps outlined below or when the content that remains is straightforwardly arranged with easily renderable formats and requires no further intervention for access.
 An archivist may proceed to Tier 2b as necessary, typically when extracted content requires normalization or arrangement beyond original groupings.

 Record Tier 2 actions and observations in a .txt readme file, digital processing plan, or media log spreadsheet (recommended for large, complex collections).